 Soldiers need to eat.
 And technology plays a huge role in security these days.

-I also emphasized that I was not looking to argue or criticize, but simply wanted to understand out of genuine curiosity.
+I also emphasized that I was not looking to argue or criticize, but simply sought understanding out of genuine curiosity.

 Then I presented him with a theoretical (yet actual) situation in which an Israeli serves a non-essential army position, then immediately leaves the country to settle in Europe or North America, and never contributes in any way to the State of Israel.

-Then I contrasted that to a guy (frum, of course) who never serves in the IDF, but pays taxes, gets married and raises a family in Israel (contributing to the population).
-As a consumer and a citizen, he contributes naturally to the Israeli economy and society in a positive way.
-He gives tzedakah to help his fellow poor.
+Then I contrasted that to a guy (frum, of course) who never served in the IDF, but pays taxes, gets married and raises a family in Israel (contributing to the population), and who — as a consumer and a citizen — contributes naturally to the Israeli economy & society in a positive way.
+He also gives tzedakah to help his fellow poor.

 Then I asked the big questions: